 The Dutch government has introduced the innovation box to fiscally stimulate innovative activities.
 It is a special tariff box on your corporate income tax return, that allows you to pay less corporate income tax

-The WBSOThe WBSO allows businesses to pay lower wage tax and lower national insurance contributions.
+The WBSOYou will need to apply for WBSO before you start the R&D. The WBSO allows businesses to pay lower wage tax and lower national insurance contributions.
 The WBSO comes with its own set of rules and conditions.
 Read these carefully and find out if you meet the basic conditions.
-You will need to apply for WBSO before you start the R&D. You can apply for WBSO at the Netherlands Enterprise Agency.
+You can apply for WBSO at the Netherlands Enterprise Agency.

 Your time in R&D is over.
 You are now selling your innovation and making a profit.
 By using the innovation box while filing your corporate tax return, you can save yourself a lot of money.
 The following conditions apply to using the innovation box:

 - Your company must be liable for corporate income tax in the Netherlands.
 Your business structure must have legal personality, for instance a bv or nv.